SELECTION OF QUESTIONS AND ANSWERS

 For elite people in Shaolin Wahnam like you, it really does not matter what job you do, yet you can do it well.
 You can be very successful and enjoy your job, for example, as a pencil salesman or scientific report writer even when you know little about pencils and science!

 But you have to do your job well and enjoy it.
-You must also ensure that the money that goes to your company or your boss as a result of doing your job is more than the money it or he pays you for doing it.
+You must also ensure that the money that goes to your company or your boss as a result of doing your job is more than the money it or he pays you for doing the job.
 This is our honour, and it also contributes to our job satisfaction.

 Can an elderly person heal from Parkinson's/Alzheimer's/Lyme's Disease by coming only once for the 3 days to Malaysia, and then continuing practice at home?
 Or does it involve having to return there for additional courses or treatments?